Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

       default: "`false`"
       datatype: boolean
       description: |
-         Include the request URI and URI arguments (i.e., query arguments) in the message.
+         Include the request URI and URI arguments (as in, query arguments) in the message.
          At least one of these must be true: `forward_method`, `forward_uri`, `forward_headers`, `forward_body`.
     - name: forward_headers